Control flow

 Match expressions

 A match expression is used to match against one or more patterns.
 When a match is found, any names in the pattern are bound to the corresponding parts of the match value to be used in the body.
 The first match that is satisfied has its body evaluated.
-Unlike a when expression, a match expression must always be exhaustive, meaning that the clauses cover every possible value.
+A match expression must always be exhaustive, meaning that the clauses cover every possible value.

 let value = (3, "three hee hee")